Different Types of Microphones – Everything You Need to Know

 Omnidirectional Microphones

-Omnidirectional polar patternThese are microphones that capture sound waves from all angles.
+These are microphones that capture sound waves from all angles.
 Because of their non-directional design and zero rejection, these mics capture nuances better.
-And since it captures everything, it produces a more natural sound.
+Generally, it produces that studio-quality, or natural-sounding tone since it captures everything.

-Condenser microphones with this pattern are used in studios and other venues (like old churches) with great acoustics.
+Condenser microphones with this omnidirectional pattern are used in studios and other venues (like old churches) with great acoustics.
 It can also be used for live recording of multiple instruments, as long as the noise level is low.

 Figure-8 Microphones

-Figure-8 microphones are similar to omnidirectional mics, but with sound rejection on two sides.
+Figure-8 microphones are similar to omnidirectional mics but with sound rejection on two sides.
 This polar pattern is used on ribbon mics and some large diaphragm condenser microphones.

 Shotgun Microphones